smcclem/TurntableRPMAnalysis/README.md

 it means that your equipment or test LP isn't providing a clean enough peak for the script to detect precise timing.

 While not required, we recommend normalizing the WAV file to 0 dB and removing DC offset, using software such as Audacity.
 Normalizing in Audacity has the benefit in that you can clearly visualize the clicks and the noise floor within Audacity to make sure you have captured something usable.
-We recommend saving the file with a name which indicates the number of clicks included, so that you do not have to remember or count them when you run the script, remembering that you must specify the `num_peaks` value in the script.
+We recommend saving the file with a name which indicates the number of clicks included, so that you do not have to remember or count them when you run the script, remembering that you must specify the number of peaks value to the script as an argument.
-You should also include the speed you used (33 or 45) as well, since the `min_distance` must be specified according to the usage.
+You should also include the speed you used (33 or 45) as well, since the minimum expected distance must be specified according to the usage.

 <br/>
 <div align="center" style="padding: 20px 0;">